the lifting of chicago

 some four storeys high,

-having a footprint taking up almost an acre of space,
+having a footprint taking up almost an acre,

 Well consider this:

 the business of those shops and offices was not halted for the lifting.

 As this great chunk of city was being raised,

 shopped and worked in it as if nothing out of the ordinary was going on.

 In five days the entire teeming and bustling assembly was elevated four feet and eight inches in the air by a team of six hundred men using six thousand jackscrews (image)

 ready for new foundation walls to be built underneath.

 The spectacle drew crowds of thousands, who were on the final day permitted to walk at the old ground level, among the jacks.